In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 I recommend buying from the Folded Space website directly, since the prices are the lowest, even when considering shipping.

-The inserts were provided to us by Folded Space, except for Clans fo Caledonia, which we bought ourselves.
+The inserts were provided to us by Folded Space, except for Clans of Caledonia, which we bought ourselves.